W. Dale Allen, President

-Jena is currently Director of Operations of the real estate auction company, Tranzon Driggers, in Ocala.
-Previously, she lived in Tallahassee and served for 19 years for the State of Florida in various capacities.
-She was Director of the Office of Greenways & Trails in the Department of Environmental Protection (DEP) for 10 years and prior to that served as Chief Cabinet Aide to the Florida Commissioner of Education, as well as working in the Department of Insurance, the Department of State, and the Florida Senate.
+Prior to moving to Ocala, she lived in Tallahassee and served for 19 years for the State of Florida in various capacities.
+She was Director of the Office of Greenways & Trails in the Department of Environmental Protection (DEP) for nearly 10 years and prior to that served as Chief Cabinet Aide to the Florida Commissioner of Education, legislative liaison for the Department of Insurance, as well as positions within the Department of State, and the Florida Senate.

-She has served as a member of various statewide planning boards and worked on numerous projects over the years involving land management issues, land conservation and acquisition, trail planning and advocacy, multi-agency partnerships, and statewide planning efforts for regional trail development.
+She has served as a member of various statewide boards for Visit Florida and FDOT, and worked on numerous projects over the years involving land management issues, land conservation and acquisition, trail planning and advocacy, multi-agency partnerships, and statewide planning efforts for regional trail development.

-Jena is a graduate of Florida State University with a concentration in English and communications.
-Jena has been a member of the Florida Greenways and Trails Foundation since November 2011.
+Jena is a graduate of Florida State University with a BA in English and communications.
+She has been a member of the Florida Greenways and Trails Foundation since November 2011.